Juana Inés de la Cruz: Dramas

-In addition to the two comedies outlined here (House of Desires [Los empeños de una casa]) and Love is but a Labyrinth ([Amor es mas laberinto]), Sor Juana is attributed as the author of a possible ending to the comedy by Agustin de Salazar: The Second Celestina (La Segunda Celestina).
-In the 1990s, Guillermo Schmidhuber found a release of the comedy that contained a different ending than the otherwise known ending.
+In addition to the two comedies outlined here (House of Desires [Los empeños de una casa]) and Love is but a Labyrinth ([Amor es mas laberinto]), Sor Juana is cited as the author of a possible ending to the comedy by Agustin de Salazar: The Second Celestina (La Segunda Celestina).
+In the 1990s, Guillermo Schmidhuber found a release of the comedy that contained a different ending.
 He proposed that those one thousand words were written by Sor Juana.
-Some literary critics, such as Octavio Paz, Georgina Sabat-Rivers, and Luis Leal) have accepted Sor Juana as the co-author, but others, such as Antonio Alatorre and José Pascual Buxó, have refuted it.
+Some literary critics, such as Octavio Paz, Georgina Sabat-Rivers, and Luis Leal) have accepted Sor Juana as the co-author, but others, such as Antonio Alatorre and José Pascual Buxó, have questioned the attribution.

 Comedies

 The former Convent of St Jerome in Mexico City.

 Scholars have debated the meaning of Juana's comedies.
 Julie Greer Johnson describes how Juana protested against the rigorously defined relationship between genders through her full-length comedies and humor.
 She argues that Juana recognized the negative view of women in comedy which was designed to uphold male superiority at the expense of women.
 By recognizing the power of laughter, Juana appropriated the purpose of humor, and used it as a socially acceptable medium with which to question notions of men and women.